Our position on prenatal testing for Down’s syndrome.

 - The accuracy of tests and associated risks of further tests;

-- The life prospects of people with Down’s syndrome;
+- The life prospects of people who have Down’s syndrome;

 - The impact on families;